John Brice Jr.

 John Brice Jr. (1705–1766) was an early American settler and Loyalist politician in colonial Maryland.
-He was a member of the Governor's Council, twice Mayor of Annapolis, and a chief justice in the colony's court.
-Two of his sons would in their turn become Mayors of Annapolis.
+He was a member of the Governor's Council, twice Lord Mayor of Annapolis, and a chief justice in the colony's court.
+Two of his sons would in their turn become mayors of Annapolis.

 Early life

 John was born in 1705 in Anne Arundel County, Maryland.
 His father John Brice and mother Sarah Brice (née Howard) were already prominent settlers.

 Marriage and family

 Brice married Sarah Frisby in 1730 and had a number of children, including: